 Since most wounds occur on the limbs, a bandage may also work to cover the wound and control the bleeding.
 From your first aid kit, an absorbent layer of gauze or fabric can be held in place with an ace bandage.
 It is important to wrap the entire limb from the toes to an area higher on the limb than the injury.
 Wrapping the whole limb will help to prevent painful swelling and limit the chances of causing damage to the leg.
 Bandaging skills will be covered in a future article.

 There are clotting agents made for dogs.
 These include Celox Veterinary gauze and Pet Clot.
 I have never used them but they would be used similarly to human hemostatic gauze agents.
 You can pack them in the wound and there are pro-clotting factors in the material that would help stop the bleeding.
-They also sell styptic sticks and clot powder for torn toe nails but these agents should not be put into a serious wound.
+They also sell styptic sticks and clot powder for torn toe nails but these agents will not stop bleeding from a more serious wound.

 If your dog is injured, he is probably in pain.
 It is important to not give him aspirin.
-Aspirin will actually decrease the ability for blood clots to form for approximately 5-7 days!
+Aspirin will actually decrease the ability for blood clots to form for approximately five to seven days.
 This is not going to help at all.
 Additionally, ibuprofen, naproxen, and acetaminophen can be toxic for dogs.
 There are few effective and safe over-the-counter pain meds that work in dogs, so the best option is to move quickly to get your pet some veterinary help.

 If you would like to read more articles like this one, please sign up for my email updates.